eslicks303/graphicsNotebook/README.md

 ## A repository for testing javascript, webgl2, and twgl ideas
 >*Ideas are not final and this list will be tweaked as the project moves forward*

->*While originally all code for the game was meant to be in this repo, develpement was faster and easier using ObservableHQ.
+>*While originally all code for the game was meant to be in this repo, development was faster and easier using ObservableHQ.
 The code can be found here:* <br />
 https://observablehq.com/d/bc154ee880f39e61

 >*The code in this repo will be for the html canvas viewport; the viewport from the notebook will be embedded to fill the entire page for a nice, unobstructed appearance.*